 How many times may I go on the job market?

 The department will offer placement services for you two times.
 This can come in handy, for example, if you accept a post-doc the first time you're on the market and need to go back on the market the next year to look for a more permanent position.

 How do I get my references sent to a school with an early deadline?

 First off, be sure your letter-writers are aware of the early deadline and will be able to complete your letters in time.
 As for the sending of these letters, you have two options:

 - If you only have a couple of early deadlines, then the most practical solution is to provide your references with contact information and have them submit their letters directly.

-- If your references are able to submit their letters to Emily early, then you can give Emily contact information and she will do her best to accommodate you.
+- If your references are able to submit their letters to the placement coordinator early, then you can give the placement coordinator contact information and they will do their best to accommodate you.